kontent-ai/smart-link/README.md

 ### Using SDK inside and outside Web Spotlight

-When Kontent Smart Link SDK is used outside Web Spotlight, it listens to the query parameters in the URL to toggle smart link injection.
+When Kontent.ai Smart Link SDK is used outside Web Spotlight, it listens to the query parameters in the URL to toggle smart link injection.
 The name of the query parameter defaults to `ksl-enabled`, but can be changed using the `queryParam` configuration argument of the `initialize` or `initializeOnLoad` methods.
 Only the presence of the query parameter is checked and its value is ignored, so all the following options are valid: `?ksl-enabled=true`, `?ksl-enabled=false`